harleydutton/tabula-rasa/sections/checks/modifiers/Check Modifier.md

 ---

 	- probably need a more generic attack modifiers list. also something that will work in mental or [[Presence]] combat.
 I.e. Making an attack hard to evade is difficulty hard.
 Other mods include multitarget, lethal, feint, etc.

+---

+I think I'm scrapping this system in favor of the [[Supporting Action]] system. rejecting as soon as I iron this all out.